HomeStudiosDIY/HomeStudiosDIY/README.md

 #### Guides

 If you want to have a Smart Home that bring all you smart devices under one roof.
 Home Assistant will allow you to control and do some fun automations.
-The link below will take you to all the guides I have starting with how to install Home Assistant on Proxmox.
+The links below will take you to all the guides starting with how to install Home Assistant on Proxmox.
 You will also find some more advanced integrations and Add-Ons that will help you build and automate your Smart Home.

 + #### Coming Soon!!
+Guides:

+YouTube Video:

 <p align="right"><a href="#readme_top">back to top</a></p>

+## Frigate
 <a id="Frigate"></a>
-## Frigate

 #### Overview